 Yanac property is located in Chincha region of the department of Ica, south-central Peru.
-It was acquired by the Company's wholly-owned subsidiary Estrella through concession applications in April 2011 within the Strategic Exploration Alliance with Cliffs Natural Resources Exploration Inc., a wholly owned subsidiary of Cliffs Natural Resources Inc. (NYSE: CLF) ("Cliffs").
+It was acquired by the Company's wholly-owned subsidiary Estrella through concession applications in April 2011 within the Strategic Exploration Alliance with Cliffs Natural Resources Exploration Inc., a wholly owned subsidiary of Cliffs Natural Resources Inc. ("Cliffs").
 The Yanac Property contains 5,200 hectares of mineral lands which host a large zone of outcropping copper mineralization, extending 800 meters (N-S) by 400 meters (E-W).

-On February 27, 2013, Cliffs and Estrella entered into a Limited Liability Company Membership Agreement in respect of the Yanac property.
-As of September 30, 2015, Cliffs had spent a total of US\$1,818,290 on the Yanac property.
-Subsequent to the year end, Cliffs' interest in Yanac was acquired by a private company ("Priv.
-Corp") which has hereby taken over all previous obligations of Cliffs.
+On February 27, 2013, Cliffs and Estrella entered into a Limited Liability Company Membership Agreement in respect of the Yanac property where each party had a 50:50 interest after Cliffs spending US\$750,000.
+In December 2015, Cliffs' interest in Yanac was acquired by 50 King Capital Exploration Inc. ("50 King"), a private company, which took over all previous obligations of Cliffs.
+In July 2016, 50 King terminated the agreement, retaining only a 0.5% NSR on the Yanac property based on prior expenditures and transferred the ownership of the property back to the Company.